-Court orders are the legally binding declarations made by judges which fulfil the purpose of resolving a dispute and outlining the obligations which each party must perform.
-Family Law proceedings are often quite lengthy, with most parties waiting at years for a final hearing, so interim orders ensure that the needs of all the parties are met in a timely manner.
+Court orders are the legally binding declarations made by judges which resolve a dispute and outline the obligations which each party must perform.
+Family law proceedings are often quite lengthy — with some parties waiting years for a final hearing — so interim orders ensure that the needs of all the parties are met in a timely manner.
 These delays make it essential that parties seek legal assistance when applying for interim orders so that the appropriate care and diligence can be taken in preparing and presenting their case.

 What are Interim Orders?

 Interim orders are temporary orders which are put into place until final orders are made by the Court, which brings the matter to an end.
-Judges determine interim applications based on the facts and circumstances of each case which is derived from the material filed by each party.
+Judges determine interim applications based on the facts and circumstances of each case, derived from the material filed by each party.

-In Family Law matters, interim orders may relate to issues such as parenting or financial matters in separation.
-In relation to parenting orders, the court must consider the best interests of the child.
-An interim order may provide families with a sense of stability.
-In relation to financial orders, an interim order may provide the basis as to which of their properties they are permitted to use or sell while the matter is ongoing.
+In family law matters, interim orders may relate to issues such as parenting or financial matters in separation.
+In relation to parenting orders, the court must consider the best interests of the child, and thus may provide families with a sense of stability.
+In relation to financial orders, an interim order may provide the basis as to which of the parties properties they are permitted to use or sell while the matter is ongoing.
 Other common terms pertaining to interim orders in family law include:

 - Allocation of parental responsibility,